 As a result, many brands and marketers across EMEA have invested in the opportunities digital provides.
 Almost half of EMEA marketers hope to allocate more than a quarter of their budgets to mobile ads because of the pandemic.

-Mobile ad spending has proven to be the saviour of many companies across EMEA hit by the pandemic throughout 2020.
+Mobile ad spending has proven to be the savior of many companies across EMEA hit by the pandemic throughout 2020.

 Digital ad spending in the UK alone was forecast to grow by 0.3% in 2020, according to eMarketer.
 While that may not sound like much, growth during a global pandemic and many retailers waylaid is still impressive.